1906–07 Dumbarton F.C. season: February

 On 2 February Dumbarton welcomed Raith Rovers to Boghead for their return league fixture.
-Gordon replaced Temple at left back while O’Neill took Gordon’s place at right half.
+Gordon replaced Temple at left back while O’Neill took Gordon's place at right half.
 Teasdale and McCormack returned on the left side of the attack.
-The Sons were back to their best and with two goals in each half eased to a 4-0 win – with Hill scoring his second league hat trick.
+The Sons were back to their best and with two goals in each half eased to a 4–0 win – with Hill scoring his second league hat trick.

 The following Saturday Dumbarton headed out to face their neighbours and rivals Vale of Leven in a friendly.
 Both teams still had their eyes on winning the league and this was an opportunity to show the strength of their respective claims.
-A number of changes were made to the Sons team including a trialist at centre half but it was the Vale who completely outclassed Dumbarton on the day by winning 7-1 – Dumbarton’s heaviest defeat of the season.
+A number of changes were made to the Sons team including a trialist at centre half but it was the Vale who completely outclassed Dumbarton on the day by winning 7–1 – Dumbarton's heaviest defeat of the season.

 On 16 February, facing another week free from league or cup commitments, Dumbarton were visited by a strong St Mirren ‘A’ side.
 Two new faces were introduced – Alex Fraser from Duntocher Hibs and Brown from Queens Park Strollers.
-On the play during the game the Sons were well worth their 3-0 win.
+On the play during the game the Sons were well worth their 3–0 win.

 It was back to league duty on 23 February as Dumbarton played their final league encounter against St Bernards at Boghead.
 If there was to be any chance of the title then this game was a ’must win’ – although the visitors had similar aspirations.
 Fraser retained his place in goal, with Grant and Lockhart coming back into the team.
-Unfortunately Dumbarton were to find the St Bernards goalkeeper in superb form and could find no way past, and in the end two first half goals were enough for the visitors to take both points in a 2-0 win.
+Dumbarton were to find the St Bernards goalkeeper in superb form and could find no way past, and in the end two first half goals were enough for the visitors to take both points in a 2–0 win.

 So at the end of the month Dumbarton maintained 2nd place with 25 points from their 22 games.
 Vale of Leven were still on top 2 points ahead with a game to play, but it was St Bernards who looked to be favourites for the title lying in 4th with 22 points but with still a massive 8 games left.